AdobeDocs/experience-platform.en/help/tags/extensions/web/websdkplugins/web-sdk-plugins.md

 Unlike the AppMeasurement counterpart, no configuration is necessary to initialize or add a plug-in to your library outside of using the native data elements that are provided.
 See below for additional information on each data element.

-## Web SDK Plugins extension data elements
+## Common Web SDK Plugins extension data elements

-The Web SDK Plugins extension provides the following data elements:
+The Common Web SDK Plugins extension provides the following data elements:

 * [getAndPersistValue](#getAndPersistValue)
 * [getGeoCoordinates](#getGeoCoordinates)